seanwoodward33/PAA/README.md

 # PAA LEDs
-Software to controll LEDs for workcells on a Raspberry Pi
+Software to controll LEDs for workcells on a Raspberry Pi.

+This software is written in Python.
+The intention is that the Pi will run various pre-installed light animations, which can be updated as necessary.

 ## Packages to Install